988 Suicide & Crisis Lifeline

 September 2021 WRAP-OWL Newsletter

-If you have any questions about upcoming trainings, mentoring requests, or any WRAP support for your campus, please reach out to Terry Paterson at employeecenter@cbhi.net.
+If you have any questions about upcoming trainings, mentoring requests, or any WRAP support for your campus, please reach out to Sam Tatro Isbell at employeecenter@cbhi.net.

 The OWL Project is a collaboration between the Copeland Center for Wellness and Recovery, a world-renown consumer-operated organization and Crestwood Behavioral Health to enhance the wellness landscape of our organizational workforce.
 This collaboration strengthens Crestwood’s workplace wellness, as well as mental health services by implementing practices that gave WRAP its Evidence-Based practice status.
 Through this project, the Copeland Center highlights, promotes, and elevates Crestwood’s reputation as an organization and one of its key allies.
 OWL creates a company culture based on solid values and tools for wellness for everyone.
 For more information on the OWL project, please contact Terry Paterson at employeecenter@cbhi.net.